 broadcasting and Canoe in cable.
 "They're talking about how real [ePort

 and Canoe] are, and are the systems prepared to work with them?"
 Foss

-its traffic business, Foss says, as broadcast customers look to make
+activity in its traffic business, Foss says, as broadcast customers look to

-Television as customers, as well as cable networks including BET,
+Freedom and Newport Television as customers, as well as cable networks

-2009 and designed to work as a single back-office management system for
+to work as a single back-office management system for television stations by

 The company's flagship Orion traffic system will get a significant upgrade,